twoez/casper/README.md

 **Work from anywhere.** Create and refine tasks from your phone, laptop, or anywhere in the world.
 Describe work in natural language and receive previews or artifacts without needing a local development environment.

 **Works where you already work.** Submit tasks from GitHub Issues, GitLab Issues, Slack, or directly via the REST API.
-Caspers normalizes all inputs into the same pipeline -- no special setup per channel.
+Casper Engine normalizes all inputs into the same pipeline — no special setup per channel.

 **Interactive or autonomous execution.** Stay in control with **interactive mode**.
 When enabled, agents keep the human in the loop and will ask questions whenever they need clarification — for example when proposing a plan, choosing an implementation strategy, or making important decisions.
 This allows you to guide the process step-by-step while the agent does the heavy lifting.

 **Your LLM, your terms.** Use Claude, GPT-4o, Gemini, or any OpenAI-compatible endpoint (Ollama, vLLM, LM Studio) with an API key.
-Or skip the API entirely and use your existing Claude or Gemini subscription via the CLI tools -- zero additional cost.
+Or skip the API entirely and use your existing Claude or Gemini subscription via the CLI tools — zero additional cost.

 **Validation before you ever see the PR.** Every change runs through a configurable pipeline: formatter, linter, typechecker, tests, integration tests, build.
 The agent auto-repairs failures and retries before surfacing the PR.